yannickkirschen/console-arena/docs/index.md

 #### Inheritance and polymorphism

 Since there is no single class for each player (they rather get dynamically load), there is no need for the use of inheritance and polymorphism.

+### Quality Management

+There is a unit test that tests the parsing of the YAML file with all fighters.
+When there is a push to GitHub, a GitHub Action launches that builds the project with Maven (and executes the unit test), to make sure that everything regarding the structure of the project is fine.

+When developing, I use the SonarLint plugin, as well as the built-in code analysis by IntelliJ, to check the code for common bad-practises.
+When trying to commit, I get noticed when an issue is found and I can solve it.

+## Legal

+*Copyright (c) 2019, Yannick Kirschen, All rights reserved.*

+This project and its documentation is licensed under the [MIT License](https://github.com/yannickkirschen/console-arena/blob/master/LICENSE).
+Happy forking :)